michelleNguyenCS/art-portfolio-website-2023/README.md

 - form.html
 - sketch.js

-To Run on Visual Studio Code (at least on my end):
+One Way Run on Visual Studio Code (at least on my end):
-- p5.vscode (Sam Lavigne) needs to be installed
-- Live Server (Ritwick Dey) needs to be installed
+- Live Server (Ritwick Dey) can be installed for the javascript animation to run, and you run the webpage through Visual Studio Code

 Note:\